Broken or Fractured Teeth

 Prevention

-To help prevent tooth fracture, the chewing of safe items should be encouraged and the following items should be avoided:
+To help prevent tooth fracture, the chewing of safe items should be encouraged, and the following items should be avoided:

 Natural Bones Nylon Bones Cow Hooves Antlers Ice Cubes Sticks Cages (if your pet chews on them) Rocks Other hard treats or toys